Safe Septics

 On-site sewage management systems are like miniature sewage treatment plants.
 If they are misused, overworked, or incorrectly maintained, they will fail and cause problems such as:

-Council’s OSSMS Strategy, inspection program and education resources aims to;
+Council’s OSSMS Policy, inspection program and education resources aims to;

 Factsheet 1 – What is an OSSMS and your responsibilities